Home

 Working backwards means visioning what you want, determining the steps needed to get there and then implementing them.

 George Washington was head of the Continental Army during an eight year war that led to the independence of the United States.
-There were many problems with the army such as insufficient troops, arms, and munitions.

 Many of the soldiers went unpaid.
 These problems lead to a high desertion rate.